 Now, to recover your credentials on another device, launch the Authenticator app.
 When prompted, hit the Begin Recovery button at the bottom of the screen.

-Sign in to your recovery account using the personal Microsoft account you used during the backup process.
+Sign in to your recovery account.
 Your account credentials will be recovered to the new device.

 To add more verification for work or school accounts, switch to the Accounts screen of the Microsoft Authenticator app.

 Next, tap the account you want to recover to open the full-screen view of the account.

 Then, in the full-screen view, tap the option to scan a QR code to fully recover.

 If, after restoration, the Autneticator app notifies that you still need to verify your account, then you should do so.
 If you are recovering a personal account, you can verify using an alternative email or phone number using the password.
 In the case of a School or Work account, you need to scan a QR code given by the account provider.

 How to provide more verification for personal accounts?